 Advertising & Editorial Disclosure

 The best life insurance companies in New York vary based on individual needs.
-Guardian Life ranks highest for customer experience, while Prudential stands out for coverage options.
+Guardian Life ranks highest for customer experience, while Prudential offers the most coverage options.

 The type of life insurance policy influences your best choice: North American for whole and universal life, Gerber Life for guaranteed acceptance and Legal & General for term.